Further System Administration

 Transferring items between mDIS installations

 The whole operation has a lot of issues and shortcomings.
-It should onbly be done by experienced mDIS administrators, and the table-definitions to be uploaded should be compatible with those already existing in the current mDIS instance.
+It should only be done by experienced mDIS administrators, and the table definitions to be uploaded should be compatible with those already existing in the current mDIS instance.

 The backend/config directory